Fez (hat)

 The fez (fes, فس), also called tarboosh/tarboush (طربوش), is a felt headdress in the shape of a short, cylindrical, peakless hat, usually red, typically with a black tassel attached to the top.
 The name "fez" may refer to the Moroccan city of Fez, where the dye to color the hat was extracted from crimson berries.
 However, its origins are disputed.

 The modern fez owes much of its popularity to the Ottoman era.
 It became a symbol of the Ottoman Empire in the early 19th century.
-In 1827, Mahmud II mandated its use as a modern headdress for his new army, the Asakir-i Mansure-i Muhammediye.
-The decision was inspired by the Ottoman naval command, who had previously returned from the Maghreb having embraced the style.
+In 1827, Mahmud II mandated its use as a modern headdress for his new army, the Asakir-i Mansure-i Muhammediye (English: The Modern Soldiers of Mahmood/Muhammad) The decision was inspired by the Ottoman naval command, who had previously returned from the Maghreb having embraced the style.
 In 1829, Mahmud issued new regulations mandating the use of the fez by all civil and religious officials.
 The intention was to replace the turban, which acted as a marker of identity and so divided rather than unified the population.
 A century later, in 1925, the fez was outlawed in Turkey as part of Atatürk's reforms.
 Since then, it has not been a part of Turkish men's clothing.

 The fez has been used as part of soldiers' uniforms in many armies and wars for centuries, including the Bahawalpur Regiment in Pakistan as late as the 1960s.
 It is still worn in parts of South Asia, Southeast Asia, the Middle East, North Africa, and in Cape Town, South Africa.
 It has also been adopted by various fraternal orders in the English-speaking world.